 The 2015 Kia Optima carries over for one more model year in its current form, as a strong entry in its field in most respects, with good performance, a roomy interior, and an impressive value-for-money factor.

-A mid-cycle revamp last year really didn't mess much with the Optima's already attractive attributes; and it's saying a lot to note that even up next to contemporary, rakish models like the Ford Fusion and Mazda 6, the Optima holds its own.
-Those changes were largely limited to a sharper front-end appearance, revised tail, and some new trims, with LED lighting and new LED fog lamps to be had on some of the model line.
+Although its Hyundai Sonata cousin receives a full redesign for 2015, the Optima was always an advanced student of design, so it still fits right into the market remarkably well.
+Kia got this design right from the start; a mid-cycle revamp last year really didn't mess much with the Optima's already attractive attributes.
+Altogether, that's saying a lot up next to contemporary, rakish models like the Ford Fusion and Mazda 6.
+Recent changes were largely limited to a sharper front-end appearance, revised tail, and some new trims, with LED lighting and new LED fog lamps to be had on some of the model line.
 As well, there's a new EX-L (Limited) model with a plush Nappa leather interior.
 And this year there's a new dark-cloth interior for the base LX.

 Anyone who wants to make a big change in their petroleum habits will be quite pleased with the Optima Hybrid, with its electric-motor system and lithium-polymer battery pack that pair with a four-cylinder engine and six-speed automatic transmission (not a CVT).
 Last year the company made some subtle (but meaningful) changes that add up to far better drivability -- and up to 36 mpg city, 40 highway.

 We wouldn't by any means call the Optima a sport sedan, but with its rather firmly tuned suspension and reasonably good body control, the Optima has a lean, confident feel on a curvy road, with steering that's on the firm side but better weighted than some models in this class -- like the Optima's Hyundai Sonata cousin.